naya0000/Cinema-Booking-System-Frontend/README.md

 # Cinema Booking System (Frontend)

-The Cinema Booking System is a web application that allows users to browse movies, book tickets, and manage their bookings.
+The Cinema Booking System is a JAVA /MySQL-based seat and ticket reservation system allowing bookings in a few easy steps.

+It allows users to browse movies, book tickets, and manage their reservations.

-At the same time, it allows admin to manage the users, movie lists, and orders.
+At the same time, it allows admin to manage users, movie details and customer orders.

 This frontend repository contains the client-side code for the application.